Sharmishtha

-Sharmishtha (शर्मिष्ठा) is a princess in Hindu mythology.
+Sharmishtha (शर्मिष्ठा) is a princess appearing in Hindu scriptures.
 She is described to be the daughter of the daitya king Vrishaparvan.
 She becomes the second wife of Yayati, due to which she becomes an ancestor of the Pandavas and the Kauravas.

 She is featured as a friend of Devayani, for whom she later becomes a servant.
 Her story is told by Vaisampayana in the Adi Parva of the Mahabharata.

 Legend

 Quarrel

 Sharmishtha is the daughter of Vrishaparvan, the daitya king, for whom the acharya Shukra is an adviser.
 She is a friend of Devayani, the daughter of Shukra.
 One day, the two go for a bath in a brook in a forest, accompanied by their retinue of maids, leaving their clothes on the bank of the stream.
 While they bathe, Indra manifests himself as a wind, blowing their garments off the banks.
 In their hurry to retrieve their clothes, the two women donned each other's clothes.
 A quarrel ensues between the friends, and insults are exchanged regarding each other's fathers.
 In the ensuing quarrel, Sharmishtha and her maids throw Devayani into a well, leaving her for dead.
 Devayani is rescued by Yayati, a king of the Chandravamsha dynasty.

 Devayani, still angered by Sharmistha's assassination attempt in the forest, is bent on revenge.
 She tells her father that she would not go back to the capital until Sharmishtha serves as her handmaiden for the rest of her life.
 Shukracharya also leaves the capital to stay with his dearest daughter.
 Seeing the plight of her father, King Vrishaparvan, Sharmishtha sacrifices her royal status, and agrees to take up the role of a handmaiden to Devayani, to protect her kingdom's interests.
 Devayani comes back to the capital along with her father, and enjoys the servitude of Sharmishtha.